codegenos/codegenos.github.io/content/posts/pass-docker-environment-variables-to-vite-env-variables-for-containerized-vue-js-applications-on-docker-run.md

 draft: false
 ---

-Environment variables can only be used in Vue.js applications at build time.
-The variables are hardcoded in javascript files during build.
-When you build docker image for the Vue.js application, you use the same image for test and production environments.
-But the Vue.js application config values can be different in test and production environments.
+Environment variables can only be used in Vue.js applications at build time and the variables are hardcoded in javascript files during build.
+When you build docker image for the Vue.js application, you use the same image for `test` and `production` environments.
+But the Vue.js application config values can be different in `test` and `production` environments.
 For example: api url configuration value.
-Since they are different in those environments you must pass the configuration values for test and production environments at docker run:
+Since the variables are different in those environments you must pass the configuration values for test and production environments at docker run:

 ```bash
 docker run -d -p 8080:80 -e VARIABLE1=var1value -e VARIABLE2=var2value my-image